- Service & Product Responsibility

 Data Security and Incident Management

 In the event of a DSI involving personal data, the Group will respond immediately according to applicable procedures to mitigate the potential consequences and secure personal data from further unauthorised access, use or damage.
-The Group’s Legal Department will be alerted and the relevant authorities and affected individuals will be notified if required.
+The Legal & Regulatory Affairs Department and the Corporate Security team of the Group will be alerted and the relevant authorities and affected individuals will be notified if required.
 Guidance on handling DSIs and the notification process is reviewed and updated periodically.

 The Group has zero-tolerance for bribery, corruption and fraud in any form.
 Stringent policies, guidelines and procedures are in place to uphold high standards of business ethics and integrity.
 All business partners, suppliers and third-party representatives are also encouraged to adopt the standards.